DoubleDome/gtm/README.md

 ### Generating from a registry

-A registry is beneficial when you repeatedly need to blend the same repos or automation scenarios.
+A registry is beneficial when you repeatedly need to blend the same repos or would like to automate the generation of projects.
 For instance, one repo can be the HTML 5 Boilerplate while the other may contain your grunt configuration.
 A registry is just a json file uploaded to a server which follows the format below:

 ```js
 {